 - Add mashed potatoes and stir to combine for an additional ~5 min

-- Repeat and bake rolls for 12-15 min till brown
+- Bake puffs for 12-15 min till brown

 You must be logged in to post a comment.